ministryofjustice/laa-fee-calculator-client/README.md

 3. Update the VERSION in `lib/laa/fee_calculator/version` using [semantic versioning](https://guides.rubygems.org/patterns/#semantic-versioning).

-4. Update the VERSION_RELEASED in `lib/laa/fee_calculator/version` to the date you intend to publish/release the version.

-5. Update the `CHANGELOG.md` - format/documentation standards specified at top of file.
+4. Update the `CHANGELOG.md` - format/documentation standards specified at top of file.

-6. PR the change, code-review, merge.
+5. PR the change, code-review, merge.

-7. Pull master and run rake task below to publish.
+6. Pull master and run rake task below to publish.
 Note, you will need a [rubygems](https://rubygems.org/) account with gem owner privileges and have configured your `~/.gem/credentials` in order for this task to complete successfully.

 ```bash
 $ rake release